As mentioned in our previous article on the subject, every Android user sooner or later encounters a similar prompt:

 Our solution

-Revo Permission Manager now includes a new feature called PERMISSION ANALYZER, which can be used to filter all installed apps based on selected permissions.
+Revo Permission Analyzer now includes a new feature called PERMISSION ANALYZER, which can be used to filter all installed apps based on selected permissions.

-You can download Revo Permission Manager from the Google Play store:
+You can download Revo Permission Analyzer from the Google Play store:

 https://play.google.com/store/apps/details?id=com.vsrevogroup.revoapppermissions